tingtingwan/martech_marketing_automation/streamlit-app-template/README.md

 Build a Streamlit app on Databricks for a marketing workflow (brief → creative → compliance → launch → analysis).
 This template keeps the exact UI and styling from the reference app, but leaves all data connections for you to wire up to your own sources.

+> Important: This repository is provided for demo purposes only and is not intended for production use.
+Security hardening, error handling, resiliency, and observability are intentionally minimal to keep the template simple.
+Review and adapt all code, dependencies, and infrastructure to your organization’s production standards before deploying to end users.

 ### What this gives your team
 - A ready-to-run UI for your campaign workflow
   - Briefing, Production, Compliance, Handoff, and Analysis tabs